The Croquet Game

+In 1871, Manet had painted another work with the same name — La partie de croquet — which has been translated as Croquet at Boulogne and, in Manet: A Model Family, as The Croquet Party.
+In Manet: A Model Family, Aimee Marcereau Degalan identifies the people portrayed, from left to right, as Paul Roudier, Jeanne Gonzalès (the sister of Eva Gonzalès), Léon Leenhoff (Suzanne Manet's son), Marie-Céline Ragut or Eugénie Manet (Manet's mother), and Suzanne Manet (Manet's wife).

+The 1879, the painting was purchased from Manet by French painter Gustave Caillebotte.
+It is now in the Nelson-Atkins Museum of Art in Kansas City, Missouri, which calls it The Croquet Party.

 Classification

 The Impressionists, including Édouard Manet, dealt intensively with plein air painting. Édouard Manet only took up the special challenge of this painting from 1870, after his artist colleague Berthe Morisot had suggested it.
 The garden is only shown very briefly.
 Floral details are missing.
 Compared to other impressionist plein air paintings, the picture appears static due to its well thought-out depth gradation.